 07 of 07

-Located on the western coast of St. Lucia, Marigot Bay is host to a plethora of smaller beaches.
-With its abundance of boats and catamarans in port, its white sandy beaches, and its surrounding border of island trees, Marigot Bay is picturesque—so much so, in fact, that it is often used for aerial shots in Hollywood films.
+Located on the western coast of St. Lucia, Marigot Bay is the site of a plethora of small beaches.
+With its abundance of boats and catamarans in port, its white sandy beaches, and its surrounding border of island trees, Marigot Bay is picturesque—so much so that it is often used for aerial shots in Hollywood films.

-Though the beaches—including La Choc Beach, Anse Couchon, and Vigie Beach—may be crowded at times due to the notoriety of the location, ask locals for the best beaches to visit in the area and you should be able to find some Hollywood seclusion of your own.
+Though the beaches, including La Choc Beach, Anse Couchon, and Vigie Beach, may be crowded at times, ask locals for the best beaches to visit in the area and you should be able to find one with some amount of seclusion.